simplehtmldom/simplehtmldom/.mkdocs/README.md

 # Building project pages

 The build process depends on your installation of MkDocs.
-Typically MkDocs is made available via the command line.
+Typically, MkDocs is made available via the command line.

 ## Step 1 - Check your version of MkDocs